ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 - Output: `nan_distribution.json`.

 ### 9. PCA process
-- Uses a Python script (`pca.py`) to perform PCA on CpGs from imputed mynorm as features using the first two components and generating 2D dotplot(s) visualising first 2 components with sample coloring based on column(s) provided by the user and a scree plots for all components specified by the user.
+- Uses a Python script (`pca.py`) to perform PCA on CpGs from imputed mynorm as features using the first two components and generating:
+   - 2D dotplot(s) visualising first 2 components with sample coloring based on column(s) provided by the user,
+   - results of Kruskal-Wallis test for all components and column(s) specified by the user,
+   - a scree plot for all components specified by the user.
 - Output:
    - PCA 2D dotplots for first 2 components: `PCA_2D_dot_Sentrix_ID.json`, `PCA_2D_dot_Sentrix_Position.json` and/or`PCA_2D_dot_Sample_Group.json`,
+   - results of Kruskal-Wallis test for all components:
+   `PCA_PC_KW_test_Sentrix_ID.json`, `PCA_PC_KW_test_Sentrix_Position.json` and/or`PCA_PCA_PC_KW_test_Sample_Group.json`,
-   - PCA scree plot for all components specified by the user: `PCA_scree_Sentrix_ID.json`, `PCA_scree_Sentrix_Position.json` and/or`PCA_scree_Sample_Group.json`,
+   - PCA scree plot for all components specified by the user: `PCA_scree.json`.

 ## Known Issues and TODOs
 - Generate additional statistics (e.g. NaN distribution across probes).